JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 You can even overwrite the value of a variable in the scope or create new variables.

 You're currently poking around in the code for the test, but perhaps you want to poke around in the implementation.
-Click the `Step Into` button and the debugger will put you on the `return self.guardians[0]` line in the `primary_guardian` method.
+Click the `Step Into` button and the debugger will put you on the `return self.guardians[0]` line in the `primary_guardian` property/method.

-With this we quickly see what is the problem.
+With this we quickly see what is the problem: there is no item zero in `self.guardians`.
+Finish up by removing the `assert player_one.primary_guardian` line and clearing the breakpoint by clicking on the red circle.
+Close the debugger tool window by clicking on its `(x)`.

 The debugger is a fantastic tool when doing TDD -- not just when you have a problem, but whenever you want to explore.